storybookjs/ember/MIGRATION.md

 module.exports = { stories: ['../src/**/*.stories.*'] };
 ```

-And te file `/path/to/project/src/components/Button.stories.tsx` containing the default export:
+And the file `/path/to/project/src/components/Button.stories.tsx` containing the default export:

 ```js
 import { Button } from './Button';